colinkirkby/Billhub/README.md

 How to run:
-* Currently, web security (same-origin policy) must be disabled in order for the login system to work.
-We are looking at a solution, though it will not be implemented in time for the Iteration 1 submission.
-To disable web security on Chrome, once the billhub application has been downloaded please run the following command in your Linux terminal: google-chrome --disable-web-security --user-data-dir="[billhub]".
-For other terminal commands please refer to this article: https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome *

 Go to BillhubApplication.java and run the program (back-end).
 Then move into the BillHub directory and run the following command: “npm start” which would then launch the front end of the website.